elasticio/api-docs/source/includes/_contracts.md

 #### Authorization

 A client has to be a member of the Contract's scope.
+To make custom data to be included in a response, a user must have `contracts.contract.get_custom_data` permission.